Pancham97/Pancham97/README.md

 ### About Me 🚀

-- Interested in full stack.
-Recent focus on frontend.
+- I love creating new things and building tools that help solve a problem
-- I am passionate about Web Dev & I enjoy learning new things.
+- I am passionate about learning
-- Fun fact: I like to read about Tech, Finance and Investing.
+- Fun fact: I love to sing, and I also read a lot of tech, philosophy, and psychology

 ### I usually code in